The gluteus medius are two muscles that form your outer hips. They create stability in the hips and contribute to healthy functioning of the back.

 There you have it.
 How to optimize function of your glute medius muscle with yoga.

-Are you a member at LBY yet?
-If no, whatchoo waitin’ for?
 Get a new 60-min flow every single week plus access to the whole big library.
-Includes more and more 30-40 flows too.
-Not happy?
-Cancel any time.
-No prob.
-Click –> here to try it out!
+Click here to try it out!